Vacation Guide

 Situated in the heart of the Gaeltacht, Carna is rich in ancient culture and tradition and is an area where Irish is the everyday spoken language.
 In the 6th century, St. McDara built a small church on one of the islands off the coast of Carna, the unique stone roof of which has recently been restored.
 Carna is also renowned for its skilled boat-makers, who produce the famous Galway Hookers and Currachs.

 The townland of Cashel lies at the head of Cashel Bay and derives its name from the ring fort or cashel, which surrounds the present day graveyard.
-Cashel Hill stands majestically overlooking the bay, offering the most breathtaking views from its summit and it’s well worth a walk up here.
+Cashel Hill stands majestically overlooking the bay, offering the most breathtaking views from its summit and its well worth a walk up here.

 Cleggan & Claddaghduff